Collective Arbitrage and the Value of Cooperation: Introduction

 An arbitrage opportunity is an admissible trading strategy $H \in \mathcal H$, having zero initial cost and producing a non negative final payoff $k \in K$, being strictly positive with positive probability.
-Thus, the condition of No Arbitrage can be formulated as: the only non negative element in $K$ is $P$-a.s. equal to $0$, or more formally $ K \cap L^{0 }_+(\Omega,\mcF,P)=\{0\}$.
-There is an extensive literature in recent years on variations around the concept of one-agent No Arbitrage or No Free Lunch and we refer to the books Delbaen Schaermayer (2006) \cite{DS2006} and F\"{o}llmer and Schied (2014) \cite{FollmerSchied2}, and references therein, for a detailed overview of the topic.
-Departing from this stream of literature, the main aim of this paper is to understand the consequences of the cooperation between several agents in relation to Arbitrage and Super-replication.
+Equivalently, we have no arbitrage in this setting if the only non negative element in $K$ is $P$-a.s. equal to $0$, or more formally $ K \cap L^{0 }_+(\Omega,\mcF,P)=\{0\}$.
 We now present the main concepts that we are introducing in this paper, without giving full details.
-The precise setup, as well as rigorous assumptions and formulations of the results are stated in the subsequent sections. \\
+The precise setup, as well as rigorous assumptions and formulations of the results, are stated in the subsequent sections.